-We provide limited perquisites to our executives, including our Named Executive Officers ("NEOs") identified in "Executive Compensation-Summary Compensation Table" on page 43 of Adobe's Definitive Proxy Statement, filed with the SEC on February 27, 2015 ("Adobe's Proxy Statement").
+We provide limited perquisites to our executives, including our Named Executive Officers ("NEOs") identified in the "Executive Compensation-Summary Compensation Table" in Adobe's Definitive Proxy Statement, filed with the SEC on March 4, 2016 ("Adobe's Proxy Statement").
 In considering potential perquisites, the Committee considers the cost to Adobe as compared to the perceived value to our employees as well as other corporate governance and employee relations factors.
 We offer our executives at the director level and above, including our NEOs, an annual comprehensive physical examination that is fully funded by Adobe, as an added benefit to the Adobe medical insurances provided.
 Alternatively, our NEOs may choose to enroll in a health concierge service.
 Adobe recognizes the significant role of its executives and offers this program to encourage a focus on keeping well.

-In addition, we maintain a limited membership in a private jet program.
-Our policy related to this program, adopted to enable efficient travel, allows our Chief Executive Officer the use of a private jet for business travel only.
-A limited number of other executive officers and employees may accompany our Chief Executive Officer only if required for business purposes, and none of our executives or employees are permitted to use our private jet program for personal or other non-business-related travel.
+In addition, we maintain limited memberships in private jet programs.
+Our policy related to these programs, adopted to enable efficient travel, allows our Chief Executive Officer the use of a private jet for business travel only.
+A limited number of other executive officers and employees may accompany our Chief Executive Officer only if required for business purposes, and none of our executives or employees are permitted to use our private jet program for non-business-related travel.
 Our policy allows family members to accompany the Chief Executive Officer during business travel only if additional costs for the family members are paid for by the executive officer.
-The Chief Executive Officer complied with this policy at all times during fiscal year 2014.
+The Chief Executive Officer complied with this policy at all times during fiscal year 2015.